Brownian windings, Stochastic Green's formula and inhomogeneous magnetic impurities: Stokes formula

-\begin{proof}[Proof of Lemma \ref{le:line}] From linearity with respect to $f$, we can and we do assume $f\geq 0$.
-In the event that that the restriction of $f$ to $B(0,\|X\|_{\infty})$ is identically vanishing, the result is trivial, and we thus assume that is strictly positive.
+\begin{proof}[Proof of Lemma~\ref{le:line}] From linearity with respect to $f$, we can and we do assume $f\geq 0$.
+In the event that that the restriction of $f$ to the ball $B(0,\|X\|_{\infty})$ is identically vanishing, the result is trivial, and we thus assume that is strictly positive.
+Let $P$ be a random point in $\mathbb{R}^2$, those distribution conditional on $X$ admits a density with respect to the Lebesgue measure, given at $z\in \mathbb{R}^2$ by